There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 See all my resources here.

 I decided to skip ahead to my Wisconsin posts for now, starting with the Boyd Trail in Eau Claire!
-This is a trail in Eau Claire that I spent a lot of time on back in the day and usually do it whenever I visit home now, too.

 This is a nice short trail overlooking the Eau Claire River.
 It’s also easily accessible via the Chippewa River State Trail, the bike trail that runs through town, which I spent even more time on back in the day.